HK-Modding-Preservation/Nosk-Transformation/ReadMe.md

 ## Attribution
 - Not required, but appreciated.
 If you feature this mod in videos/streams/posts, a link back to this repo helps others find it.
-- Please don’t claim the original project as your own.
+- Please donâ€™t claim the original project as your own.